bio-tools/biotoolsDocs/IFB_tools.rst

 To create new entries you'll need to be logged onto *bio.tools*.
 Click on *Menu ...
 Add content*

+.. |update| image:: _static/update.png

 3. Understand the information requirement
 -----------------------------------------

 bio.tools
 #########
 *bio.tools* requires only the tool name, description and homepage URL for a tool to be registered, whilst supporting 50 attributes for rich tool descriptions.
-The attributes, and their structure and syntax (enforced by *bio.tools*) are defined in `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>'_.
+The attributes, and their structure and syntax (enforced by *bio.tools*) are defined in `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>`_.

 The IFB catalogue
 #################

 The information requirement of the IFB catalogue is more stringent than *bio.tools*, and depends upon the type of tool (command-line tool, database *etc.*) that is being registered.
 In the guidelines below, tool attribute are described as *Mandatory*, *Recommended* or *Optional* for a given type of tool:

-* **Mandatory** attributes - **MUST** be specified.
+* **Mandatory** attributes **MUST** be specified.
 * **Recommended** attributes **SHOULD** be specified, but are not strictly required.
 * **Optional** attributes **CAN** be specified, to produce a rich tool description.